 How much will a report cost?

-Report costs depend on the size of property and amount of travelling involved but expect to pay between £480 and £1000 for a full house survey.
+Report costs depend on the size of property and amount of traveling involved but expect to pay between £650 and £1500 for a full house written survey.
+A consultation only, with no written element will be considerable less.

 Damp due to a combination of high external ground levels, cement render and gypsum plaster.